 - Use your original parts, or new, modern equivalents: It’s possible to build a completely new board if you buy all the parts on this list.
 Or, use some old components.

 - Transistor pads accept any pin-out, ECB, EBC or CBE.
 The original 2SC and 2SA type transistors have leads arranged in ECB format.
-These are no longer available, and the modern equivalent replacement transistors are either EBC or CBE.
+These parts are no longer made, and the modern equivalent replacement transistors are either EBC or CBE.
 (KSP42/92 and BC550/560, respectively.)